 AVAILABLE ON DVD

-RUNNINGB TIME: 95 min
+RUNNING TIME: 95 min

 REVIEWED BY: Dr Lenera, Official HCF Critic

 The last remnants of a British Army Brigade headquarters, led by Captain Langford because the most senior officer is wounded, makes its way through the Burmese jungle, retreating from the Japanese.
 They arrives at a small village which is occupied by the Japanese.
 After a short but costly battle, the enemy group is wiped out.
-Amongst the Japanese dead is a Colonel, an unusually high-ranking officer to be with such a small group, and possessing a map with unknown markings.
+Among the Japanese dead is a Colonel, an unusually high-ranking officer to be with such a small group, and possessing a map with unknown markings.
 Langford interrogates a Burmese informer caught trying to flee and, despite objections from some of his men, orders two other villagers to be shot if he doesn’t cooperate….

-Right from the beginning the dialogue coming out of the soldier’s mouths sounds reasonably realistic while, despite avoiding any graphic violence, the whole film is extremely tough, uncompromising and downbeat, failing to even take sides, the cruelty perpetuated by the Japanese in the second half not really seeming so bad considering we’ve hardly seen British troops in the best light in the first half.
-I was rather shocked [remember, this is a film from 1959] when, early on, Captain Langford orders his men to shoot two Burmese villagers to make his captive divulge important information, but what makes it especially uncomfortable is that it turns out Langford was probably right to do so – the prisoner did have vital knowledge and it’s knowledge that could save thousands of lives!
-The film examines the cruel logic of war which is probably carried out routinely – whatever action best promotes the winning of the war is probably the correct action even if it violates traditional rules of morality – and never loses its uncomfortable tension even if the initially quick pace slows down a bit when the film becomes largely dominated by dialogue [but such fine dialogue it is!].
-Stanley Baker’s performance as Langford is the very best I’ve seen him give – you can tell how conflicted internally he is by what he feels he has to do, especially by his eyes – while Guy Rolfe and Leo McKern as the ‘conscience’ of the group, give fine support.
-Of course the perennially underrated Val Guest directs contributes fine direction in his now perfected semi-documentary fashion, helped here by the fact that there is no music.
+Right from the beginning the dialogue coming out of the soldier’s mouths sounds reasonably realistic while, despite avoiding any graphic violence, the whole film is extremely tough, uncompromising and downbeat, failing to even take sides, the cruelty perpetuated by the Japanese in the second half not really seeming so bad considering we’ve hardly seen British troops in the best light either during the first half.
+I was rather shocked [remember this is a film from 1959] when, early on, Captain Langford orders his men to shoot two Burmese villagers to make his captive divulge important information, but what makes it especially uncomfortable is that it turns out that Langford may have been right to do so – the prisoner did actually have vital knowledge and it’s knowledge that could save thousands of lives!
+The film examines the cruel logic of war which is probably carried out routinely – whatever action best promotes the winning of the war is the correct action even if it violates traditional rules of morality – and never loses its uncomfortable tension even if the initially quick pace slows down a bit when the film becomes largely dominated by dialogue [but such fine dialogue it is!].
+Stanley Baker’s performance as Langford is the very best I’ve seen him give – you can tell how conflicted internally he is by what he feels he has to do, especially by his eyes – while Guy Rolfe and Leo McKern, as the ‘conscience’ of the group, give fine support.
+Of course the perennially underrated Val Guest contributes fine direction in his now perfected semi-documentary fashion, helped here by the fact that there is no music.
 Yesterday’s Enemy is undoubtedly hampered by its budget, but it still packs a powerful punch and really makes you think about the issues it raises.